 - Both parents can no longer care for them for another reason.

 When an adult is ill, elderly or otherwise incapacitated, the decision may prove more difficult.
 If they are still communicative, they may have strong opinions on the subject.

-If they cannot make sound decisions or cannot communicate their wishes, an attorney may help you decide if a power of attorney may be appropriate or instead a guardianship.
-You can also discuss the topic with a doctor to see if they believe your loved one can make an informed decision about a power of attorney based on their current medical condition.
+If they cannot make sound decisions or cannot communicate their wishes, a lawyer may help you decide if a Power of Attorney may be appropriate or instead a guardianship.
+You can also discuss the topic with a doctor to see if they believe your loved one can make an informed decision about a Power of Attorney based on their current medical condition.

 The guardianship process can sometimes take an extended period of time, but some circumstances make it apparent that guardianship is the right choice, and put in place quickly.
 Emergency guardianship may be possible and necessary if you can: